Lightstreamer/Lightstreamer-example-StockList-adapter-dotnet/README.md

 This project contains the source code and all the resources needed to install a .NET version of the Stock-List Demo Data Adapter and Metadata Adapters.

-As example of a client using this adapter, you may refer to the [Lightstreamer - Basic Stock-List Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-StockList-client-javascript#basic-stock-list-demo---html-client) and view the corresponding [Live Demo](http://demos.lightstreamer.com/StockListDemo_Basic).
+As example of [Clients Using This Adapter](https://github.com/Weswit/Lightstreamer-example-StockList-adapter-dotnet#clients-using-this-adapter), you may refer to the [Lightstreamer - Basic Stock-List Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-StockList-client-javascript#basic-stock-list-demo---html-client) and view the corresponding [Live Demo](http://demos.lightstreamer.com/StockListDemo_Basic).

 ## Details